 You will need to have an injection of MRI contrast (dye) called Gadolinium to make the small bowel more visible.
 This is given through cannula in your arm or back of your hand by a qualified member of staff.
-We also need to give you an injection of hyoscine butylbromide (a muscle relaxant, similar to Buscopan) through the cannula.
+We will also need to give you an injection of Buscopan (a muscle relaxant) through the cannula.
 This helps to reduce the movement of your bowel and make the pictures clearer.